 The days of needing a physical portfolio are gone.

 You’ll want to get yourself a website, even if you are not a web designer.
 It’s not hard and it’s not expensive.
 Of course there is a time and a place to show off physical objects you have made, but you don’t need one of those big old folders.
-My final project at university was actually making a guide on how you can get a portfolio website as cheap and easily as possible, check it out — Create Portfolio.
 As a rule of thumb, I advise using your name for the domain name so it is easy for people to find you.
-I go into that a bit more in the guide so won’t repeat myself here.
-There are other options too of course, so take a look at Squarespace or Dunked.
+Take a look at Squarespace, Dunked, or Adobe Portfolio.

 While we are on the subject of websites, you’ll want to hook up an email address to your domain name.
 Use this for all your job related emails.
-It will make you look a lot more professional than that old [email protected] I know for a fact that many employers straight up ignore applications from hotmail email addresses.
+It will make you look a lot more professional than that old hotmail email addresses.

 If your portfolio is looking a bit sparse, fill it up with some side projects.
 Side projects are a fancy way of saying designing things you want to design.
 They can be great if you don’t have enough of the right sort of work you want to show off.
 They are even better if you actually make something out of them that people can use too.

 Applying for jobs